Commentary on Acts of the Apostles Chapters 1-5

 [Their power depended on people disbelieving that there was a resurrection.
 Perhaps they were sincere in their beliefs and they thought they could prove it from the Old Testament ... perhaps, but I doubt it.
 When people resort to force, their ability to prove their case in any other way is questionable.]

 3 And they laid hands on them, and put them in ward unto the morrow: for it was now eventide.

 [Did Jesus or any of the apostles EVER use physical force to promote the gospel?
-I am sure that some will cite the casting out of the money-changers, but it is really the exception that proves the rule.
-That was nothing like this.
+I am sure that some will cite the casting out of the money-changers, but that is really the exception that proves the rule.
+What Jesus didto cleanse the temple was nothing like this.
 Jesus might have struck a few animals in the process, but he did not physically strike any human.
-It is wrong for Christians (or for that matter, any religion) today to even use political power (much less physical force) to achieve the cause of Christ -- it only does the exact opposite purpose.]
+It is wrong for Christians (or for that matter, any religion) today to even use political power (much less physical force) to achieve their cause -- it only does the exact of that they want.]

 4 But many of them that heard the word believed; and the number of the men came to be about five thousand.

 [This was part of God's providence for protecting the Apostles and the early Christians in general.
-However, we will see that once the gospel was well established in Jerusalem, God will use the sine of the Jews (and especially the Sadducees) to further the cause of taking the gospel not just to Jerusalem, but to the whole world.]
+However, we will see that once the gospel was well established in Jerusalem, God used the sins of the Jews (and especially the Sadducees) to further the cause of taking the gospel, not just to Jerusalem, but to the whole world.]

 5 And it came to pass on the morrow, that their rulers and elders and scribes were gathered together in Jerusalem;

 6 and Annas the high priest (was there), and Caiaphas, and John, and Alexander, and as many as were of the kindred of the high priest.